techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 Keep the following in mind:

-- Queues app is currently only supported on Teams desktop and Mac clients, not on web, mobile, or Virtualized Desktop Infrastructure (VDI) clients.
+- Queues app is currently only supported on Teams desktop, Mac, and Virtualized Desktop Infrastructure (VDI) clients, not on web or mobile clients.
 - Queues app is available in all regions where Teams Phone is supported.
 For more information, see [Country/region availability for Teams Phone](calling-plan-overview.md).
 - Queues app is currently only available in public clouds, including GCC.
 - For the best experience in Queues app, we advise having no more than 100 call queues assigned per user.